The Hoffman Training Programme

 During this phase, you will learn presentations, practice one-to-one work and receive detailed feedback.
 Your group work should be supplemented by extensive in-home practice and study, including reading and writing assignments and working with other training partners.

 In addition to on-Process training, there will be a number of off-site training days in Arundel, West Sussex, as well as two residential training intensives (3-4 days each).
-This will involve travel and some accommodation costs. for more information about training costs, click here.
+This may involve travel and some accommodation costs.

 A key part of the Hoffman Training Programme is receiving and learning from feedback that supports greater awareness, change and growth both personally and professionally.
 You will need to be prepared to receive detailed feedback about presentation abilities and attitude, as well as professional boundaries and personal growth areas.